2014 COMMUNITY DESIGN CHARRETTE PROGRAM

 A Plan NH Community Design Charrette may be the assistance you need.

-What happens in a Plan NH Charrette?
+What is a Plan NH COMMUNITY DESIGN CHARRETTE?

 A Community Design Charrette brings together a team of volunteer members of Plan NH with community leaders, citizens, business owners and others related to a particular project.